 Disclosures regarding directors’ dealings pursuant to Section 15a German Securities Trading Act (Wertpapierhandelsgesetz - WpHG): Directors´ Dealings.

 Softing AG is a stock corporation under German law.
 The dual management system comprising the Executive Board and the Supervisory Board as corporate bodies, both of which have distinct responsibilities, is a fundamental element of German corporate law.
 The collaboration between the Executive Board and the Supervisory Board of Softing AG in running and supervising the Company is very close and trusting.

 Softing AG's Executive Board may comprise one or several persons.
-The Executive Board currently comprises two members: Dr.-Ing.
+The Executive Board currently comprises one member: Dr.-Ing.
 Dr. rer. oec.
-Wolfgang Trier and Ernst Homolka.
-Dr. Trier is currently responsible for the operating segments Industrial Automation and Automotive Electronics as well as for Investor Relations, Mr. Homolka is responsible for Finance and Human Resources as of 1st May 2015.
+Wolfgang Trier.
+Dr. Trier is currently responsible for the operating segments Industrial Automation and Automotive Electronics as well as for Investor Relations and for Finance and Human Resources.

 The Supervisory Board advises and monitors the Executive Board with regard to its management of the Company.
 The Supervisory Board is integrated in corporate strategy and planning, as well as all aspects of fundamental importance to the Company.
 Under the rules of procedure for the Executive Board, significant transactions — for example, determining the Company's annual planning or major investments — require the approval of the Supervisory Board.
 The Chairman of the Supervisory Board coordinates the work of the Supervisory Board, chairs its meetings and represents the Supervisory Board externally.